 headspace Wonthaggi youth advisory group - YAG

 Are you aged between 12 and 25?
 Are you passionate about having your say about youth mental health and well being?
 Join the headspace Wonthaggi Youth Advisory Group (YAG) and start making a difference in your local community.
-The YAG is a group of young people who meet regularly to talk about youth mental health and well being and come up with new and innovative ways to raise the profile of the services headspace Wonthaggi offers.
+The YAG is a group of young people who meet regularly to talk about youth mental health and wellbeing and come up with new and innovative ways to raise the profile of the services headspace Wonthaggi offers.

 There are a range of roles you can play in the headspace Wonthaggi YAG, including:

 - Creating, developing and leading a project in your local area.
-For example; youth festivals, school events, music gigs, cinema screenings
+For example; youth festivals, school events, music gigs, cinema screenings and headspace pop ups.

 - Peer support and mentoring.
 Take an active role in supporting young people to seek help early and break down the stigma in relation to youth mental health.